The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Contribution of curvature to Index-Form

 We have:

 where, recall:

 It follows that:

-Denoting by $\{e_i\}_{i=1,\ldots,n}$ Riemannian normal coordinates around a point $x_0 \in M$, and employing Einstein summation convention, we compute: It follows that the curvature of the manifold is not witnessed in the second variation of volume $\delta^2_X V$ (as expected), and that the formula:
+Denoting by $\{e_i\}_{i=1,\ldots,n}$ Riemannian normal coordinates around a point $x_0 \in M$, and employing Einstein summation convention of summing over repeated indices, we compute: It follows that the curvature of the manifold is not witnessed in the second variation of volume $\delta^2_X V$ (as expected), and that the formula:

 obtained in the Euclidean setting equally applies in the Riemannian one.